 We hope you will like participating our group enough to come all the time, of course.
 But it isn’t about making every rehearsal or even every performance.
 It’s about rekindling a love for music, meeting new friends, and having a good time!
 We don’t expect anyone to commit their lives to us, just like we don’t expect anyone to be professional musicians.

 We rehearse Thursday nights from 7:00 to 9:00 in the Arts Center between Glenwood & Cache.
-Our season runs from September through the Fourth of July, with brief breaks at Christmas, around Easter, and in early June.
+Our season runs from September through the Fourth of July, with brief breaks at Christmas and around Easter.
 Newcomers and visitors are always welcome.
 [Click here for schedule]

 Formal Concerts – A Concerts